maybenotime/maybenotime.github.io/_pages/about.md

 I am Shiping Yang, a graduate student at Beijing University of Posts and Telecommunications (BUPT).
 Previously, I obtained my bachelor’s degree in Computer Science from Beijing Language and Cultural University (BLCU).
 Before diving into my master's studies, I worked as an intern at Beijing Advanced Innovation Center for Language Resources (ICALL) and Algorithm R&D Department of TAL. <br />
 I was privileged to have been advised by [Prof. Xiaojun Wan](https://wanxiaojun.github.io/) during my research internship at Peking University.
-Currently, I am fortunately advised by and maintain a close connection with [Prof. Wenhu Chen](https://wenhuchen.github.io/index.html).
+Currently, I am fortunately advised by and maintain a connection with [Prof. Wenhu Chen](https://wenhuchen.github.io/index.html).

 Research Intersts